 One of the best climbing documentaries on Amazon that can be watched free.
 You just need to take out a trial of the Echoboom Sports channel (free for 7 days) and that gets you access to a few other climbing documentaries by Chuck Fryberger, including bouldering classics Core and Pure.

-Reel Rock 14 is the latest and greatest of the popular climbing documentary series, following three different stories.
-First up is Nina Williams and her scary highball ascents, followed by a great piece on the burgeoning bouldering community of sleepy Joe's Valley.
+In 14 you’ve got Nina Williams and her scary highball ascents, followed by a great piece on the burgeoning bouldering community of sleepy Joe’s Valley.
 The final part follows Alex Honnold and Tommy Caldwell as they wrestle with the Nose speed record set by Brad Gobright and Jim Reynolds.

 Watch Reel Rock Climbing Documentaries Free